rindangchi/Azure-Olympics-Data-Engineering-Project/README.md

        ![image](https://github.com/user-attachments/assets/6c2d8a8b-36c7-4ed1-b33a-f29033621340)

-     - Then put container and storage account name on the below code, and alo provide the mount point like below:
+     - Then put container and storage account name on the below code, and also provide the mount point like below:

        ![image](https://github.com/user-attachments/assets/612e3a55-504d-45ed-add9-2b755e491301)